 #4 Encourage bravery:

 Now I know that I just said to teach your kids to be picky when it comes to treats, but you could also encourage them to try something new.
-Do something that your kids don’t expect and encourage them to try a new candy or chocolate treat that they’ve never had before, or that they’re unsure of.
+Do something that your kids don’t expect and encourage them to try a new Halloween candy or chocolate treat that they’ve never had before, or that they’re unsure of.
 For example, if they always go for gummy-type candies, encourage them to try a mini chocolate bar with nuts in it.
 This will not only put treats on a more level playing field with other foods (which will decrease the desirability of them), but will also encourage them to be more adventurous with all foods (including healthier ones at mealtimes).

 #5 Let them enjoy:

-Either way, it ultimately teaches your child how to self-regulate her intake of treats down the road.
+Either way, it ultimately teaches your child how to self-regulate their intake of treats down the road.
 It also removes the “forbidden-fruit” factor.
-If kids have free rein to enjoy their candy (or treat foods in general) sometimes, and they know that they are able to have them (in moderation) regularly, it takes the urgency to “get it in while you can!” away.
+If kids have free rein to enjoy their candy (or treat foods in general) sometimes, and they know that they can have access to it regularly, it takes the urgency to “get it in while you can!” away.
 It also decreases the chances of your kids sneaking candy or over-indulging when you’re not there.
-And I promise you–one night of gorging on treats will not effect her long-term nutritional status or weight.
+And I promise you–one or two days of gorging on treats will not affect their long-term nutritional or health status.

 #6 Don’t micro-manage: